Lassen Peak: 1914–1921

 On May 22, 1915, at about 4:00 p.m., Lassen Peak produced a violent explosive eruption that ejected rock and pumice and formed a larger and deeper crater at its summit.
 Within 30 minutes, volcanic ash and gas formed a column that reached altitudes of more than 30000 ft and could be seen from the city of Eureka, 150 mi to the west.
 This column underwent a partial collapse, generating a pyroclastic flow composed of hot ash, pumice, rock, and gas that destroyed 3 sqmi of land and spawned a lahar extending 15 mi from the volcano and again reaching Hat Creek Valley.
 Smaller mudflows also formed on every side of the volcano, as well a layer of pumice and volcanic ash that reached as far as 25 mi northeast; volcanic ash was detected up to 280 mi east at the city of Elko, Nevada.
 Additionally, the lava flow on the volcano's northeastern flank was removed by this eruption, but not the similar deposit on the western flank.

 The eruptive output volume totaled 0.007 cumi, dwarfed by the 1980 eruption of Mount St. Helens, which had a volume of 0.24 cumi.
 The region on the volcano's northeastern flank destroyed by the eruptions, 3 sqmi in area, is now known as the Devastated Area, and it along with other deposits from the volcano has been altered by erosion and regrowth of vegetation, though the vegetation in Devastated Area is sparse due to its siliceous (rich in silica), nutrient-deprived soil, which cannot sustain normal tree growth due to its lack of water retention.
 Due to their small size and thin deposits, the 1915 eruptions will likely not be well-preserved geologically.

 After 1915, steam explosions continued for several years, indicating extremely hot rock beneath Lassen Peak's surface.
 In May 1917, an especially strong steam explosion formed the northern crater on Lassen Peak's summit, with eruptions lasting two days and producing an ash cloud that extended 10000 to 12000 ft into the sky.
-June saw 21 additional explosions reported, further transforming the crater and creating a new vent on Lassen Peak's northwestern summit.
-In June 1919, steam eruptions occurred, and similar activity was observed on April 8 and 9 in 1920, followed by steam eruptions lasting 10–12 hours in October of the same year.
+Another 21 explosions occurred in June, further transforming the crater and creating a new vent on Lassen Peak's northwestern summit.
+More steam eruptions followed in June 1919 and similar activity was observed the next year, on April 8–9, 1920, followed by more steam eruptions lasting 10–12 hours in October of the same year.
 During February 1921, white steam erupted from eastern fissures on the volcano.
 In total, about 400 eruptions were observed between 1914 and 1921, which were the last eruptions in the Cascades before the 1980 eruption of Mount St. Helens, which was the only other volcanic eruption in the contiguous United States during the 20th century.